docker/docs/test.md

-Current styles for admonitions in [`_scss/_notes.scss`](https://github.com/docker/docker.github.io/blob/master/_scss/_notes.scss) support to broad categories of admonitions: those with prefixed text (**Note:**, **Important:**, **Warning**) and those with prefixed icons.
+Current styles for admonitions in [`_scss/_notes.scss`](https://github.com/docker/docker.github.io/blob/master/_scss/_notes.scss) support two broad categories of admonitions: those with prefixed text (**Note:**, **Important:**, **Warning**) and those with prefixed icons.

-The new styles (with icons) are defined a way that will not impact notes previously formatted with the original styles (prefixed text), so notes in your published documents won't be adversely affected.
+The new styles (with icons) are defined in a way that will not impact admonitions formatted with the original styles (prefixed text), so notes in your published documents won't be adversely affected.

 Examples of both styles are shown below.